mariohernandez/component-based-development/README.md

 ### 1. Install Lando, along wth dependencies (Docker).
 Lando is a free, open source, cross-platform, local development environment tool built on Docker container technology.
 See the documentation [https://docs.devwithlando.io/installation/installing.html](https://docs.devwithlando.io/installation/installing.html)

-### 2. Clone this repository to your local system.
+### 2. Clone the training repository anywhere in you local system.
 `git clone git@github.com:mariohernandez/component-based-development.git`

 ### 3. After cloning this repo locally, run the following commands from the root level of the repository in your preferred terminal app:

+- `cd component-based-development`

 - `lando start`<br />_This will set up Lando, plus pull down Drupal and required contrib modules._

 - `lando drush si -y config_installer --account-name=admin --account-pass=admin --db-url='mysql://drupal8:drupal8@database/drupal8'`<br />_This will do a basic installation of Drupal with some custom configuration._